HaswinAI/RAG_chatbot/README.md

 ▶️ Run the App

 streamlit run app.py
-Go to http://localhost:8501 in your browser.
+Go to localhost in your browser.

 💬 Example Use
 Upload a whitepaper or article PDF